-- Automatic: The camera adjusts the aperture, gain, and shutter automatically. - Automatic aperture \bigcirc : The camera adjusts the aperture and gain automatically.
-The shutter is fixed. - Automatic shutter igsquire : The camera adjusts the shutter and gain automatically.
-The aperture is fixed. - Hold current: Locks the current exposure settings. - Flicker-free \checkmark : The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). - Flicker-free 50 Hz iguedge : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. - Flicker-free 60 Hz 💛 : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s. - Flicker-reduced U: This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. - Flicker-reduced 50 Hz 🙂 : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz \lor : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes.
+- Automatic: The camera adjusts the aperture, gain, and shutter automatically. - Automatic aperture $\bigcirc$ : The camera adjusts the aperture and gain automatically.
+The shutter is fixed. - Automatic shutter $\mathbf{U}$ : The camera adjusts the shutter and gain automatically.
+The aperture is fixed. - Hold current: Locks the current exposure settings. - Flicker-free U: The camera adjusts the aperture and gain automatically, and uses only the following shutter speeds: 1/50 s (50 Hz) and 1/60 s (60 Hz). - Flicker-free 50 Hz 🕎 : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/50 s. - Flicker-free 60 Hz 💛 : The camera adjusts the aperture and gain automatically, and uses the shutter speed 1/60 s. - Flicker-reduced U: This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s (50 Hz) and 1/120 s (60 Hz) for brighter scenes. - Flicker-reduced 50 Hz 🙂 : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/100 s for brighter scenes. - Flicker-reduced 60 Hz $\bigcirc$ : This is the same as flicker-free, but the camera might use shutter speeds faster than 1/120 s for brighter scenes. - Manual : The aperture, gain, and shutter are fixed.